BDC Hamburger Icon

 Open row

 Remote work is no longer reserved for employees of large corporations or influencers traveling the globe.
-The world of work is shifting toward a flexible schedule, with many employees seeking a remote or hybrid arrangement.
+The world of work has shifted toward flexible schedules, with many employees seeking a remote or hybrid arrangement.

 Why remote work is good for business